 Much like the battle between the titular characters in Batman v Superman, the title of this piece is misleading – albeit a common misconception.

-Without giving away any movie spoilers, what I can say is that despite perceptions that Office 365 Groups and Teams are opposing solutions, the reality is that they are actually complimentary.
+Without giving away any movie spoilers, what I can say is that despite perceptions that Office 365 Groups and Teams are opposing solutions, the reality is that they are actually complementary.
 In fact, these two need to work together if we are ever to defeat the evils of emails and boring file shares.

 When Microsoft Teams was launched into Public Preview in November 2016 there was a lot of confusion as this Slack competitor seemed to come out of nowhere.
 One thing was clear though – Teams sits inside the Office 365 Groups substrate.